Playing with hormones

 Women and ovarian cancer

-We have it in our own hands
+We are in charge of our own destiny.

 _________________________________________________